simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 ## `HandlerScope` class docstring

 Class for a handler scope.
-This is used at a with statement.
+The apysc uses this class at a with-statement.

 ### `__enter__` method docstring